 - Unresolved anger

 - Other negative feelings

-Early in the development of the theory, Fritz Perls explained that humans should be viewed as a whole person with a body, mind, and soul, and the best perspective from which to view that whole was from the person themselves.
-This idea gives you some clues about how Gestalt therapy works.
+Early in the development of Gestalt theory, Fritz Perls explained that each human should be viewed as a whole person with a body, mind, and soul, and the best perspective from which to view that whole was the person themselves.
+This outlook offers some clues about how Gestalt therapy works.

-To increase your self-awareness, your Gestalt therapist helps you learn how to express your thoughts and emotions from a present moment perspective.
-They ask you to set aside any conclusions about your experiences and simply describe them.
-They also suggest that you treat each part of the events or objects described as if they are equally significant.
+The Gestalt therapist may help clients learn to express thoughts and emotions from a present-moment perspective to increase self-awareness.
+They ask participants to set aside any assumptions about their experiences and describe them.
+They also suggest that the participant treat each part of the events or objects described as equally significant.

 How does Gestalt psychology explain human behavior?

 What are some real life applications of Gestalt?

 Where can we apply Gestalt Theory?

 What is the most important contribution of Gestalt psychology?

 - Previous Article